Explaining the Apprenticeship Levy

 What about smaller businesses?

-If you would like further information on how the levy will affect your business you can contact the apprenticeship employer helpline via email (firstname.lastname@example.org) or on 08000 150 600 or speak to one of Professional Academy’s business development team who would be happy to help.
+If you would like further information on how this affects your business, you can contact the apprenticeship employer helpline via email (email@example.com) or on 08000 150 600 or speak to one of Professional Academy’s business development team who would be happy to help.

-If you would like to talk to one of our business development team about the apprenticeship programmes available and how the schemes will work whilst we are getting the website up to speed please do contact us via email@example.com or drop us a call on 01223 365 505 and one of our team would be happy to have chat at any time.
+If you would like to talk to one of our business development team about the apprenticeship programmes available and how the schemes will work, please do contact us via our Apprenticeship contact form, book an advice call at a time to suit you, or drop us a call on 01223 365 505 and one of our team would be happy to have a chat.